This example shows how to use the hardware-software co-design workflow to blink LEDs at various frequencies on the Xilinx® Zynq® ZC702 evaluation kit.

 1.4 Connect your computer and the Zynq board using an Ethernet cable.

 2. Install the HDL Coder and Embedded Coder Support Packages for Xilinx Zynq Platform if you haven't already.
 To start the installer, go to the MATLAB toolstrip and click Add-Ons > Get Hardware Support Packages.
 For more information, please refer to the Support Package Installation documentation.

 3. Make sure you are using the SD card image provided by the Embedded Coder Support Package for Xilinx Zynq Platform.
-If you need to update your SD card image, run the Support Package Firmware Updater by running the following command at the MATLAB prompt:
+If you need to update your SD card image, refer to the Hardware Setup section of this document.

 4. Set up the Zynq hardware connection by entering the following command in the MATLAB command window: